-A pho restaurant is different from other typical restaurant in many ways.
-For an aspiring pho restaurant operator, you'll find in this article important tips for consideration before you proceed far in the design process.
-For the devoted and casual pho customer alike, you'll find insights into how a good pho restaurants should be designed to serve hungry customers like you every day.
+A pho restaurant is different from other typical restaurants in many ways.
+For an aspiring pho restaurant operator, you'll find in this article important tips for consideration before you proceed too far in the design process.

 The problem is the hot broth, lots of it